 Best Middle School Books for Summer Reading

 Please click on any title heading to see the complete post which includes book reviews.
 You can also click on any book to purchase at Amazon.
 I compiled all the book lists I have made on for Middle School.
-I hope this helps you find some great books to keep your middle school child reading happily this summer.
+I hope this helps you find some great books to keep your middle school child reading happily this summer and all year long.

 Picks from Our Middle School Librarian (by Genre)

 Our middle school librarian created a wonderful book list by genre including Adventure/Mystery, Realistic Fiction, Humorous, Historical Fiction, Graphic Novels, Fantasy, Horror/ Supernatural, Science Fiction, Biographies & Non-Fiction, and Poetry.

 This great list is from the Newton Free Library system.
 It has great detailed book reviews if you click on the title.
 I found many of our favorite new books there that are middle school approved by my daughter and her friends.

 When wandering the halls of my daughter’s middle school at Parent Visiting Day, I spotted two bulletin boards with a first-day assignment each new 6th grader did in which they listed their favorite book or books.
 I wrote them all down in my iPhone and posted them here.
 It’s from the horse’s mouth!